social-protocols/social-protocols.github.io/content/articles/deliberative-consensus-protocols/index.md

 As I argue in [The Law Of Attention](/the-law-of-attention), there is one and only one thing that effectively motives behavior of social platforms, and that is **influence**, which is mediated by **attention**.
 If nobody pays any attention to your posts in an online platform, there is no point in posting.
 If your votes have no effect on what posts get attention, there is no point in voting.
 So all participants in social platforms, whether their motives are financial, political, personal, or selfless, can be treated as if they were motivated entirely by attention.

-An online platform can use some sort of **reputation** system to determine how much attention they can command on the platform.
-Instead of building a follower count, users would need to earn reputation points that determine how much attention is directed to their posts, and how much their votes count.
+An online platform can use some sort of **reputation** system to determine how much attention users can command on the platform.
+Instead of building a follower count, users would need to build their reputation score in order to have "reach" on the platform.

-A protocol can then use an increase or decrease in reputation as the payout currency.
+A protocol can then use reputation as the payout currency.
+So users need to consistently vote honestly in order for their votes to have any weight.

 This makes it possible to fully employ the tools of game theory and mechanism design to engineer a protocol that creates an equilibrium where everyone is motivated to answers honestly in order to have influence on the platform, because they expect other users to do the same.

 ## 2) Correcting for Ignorance using Deliberation